 - Severe decrease in platelets which can increase your risk of bleeding.

-- Rare blood vessels disorder called thrombotic microangiopathy which can affect some of your organs in your body such as your kidneys.
-This can rarely be life-threatening.
+- Rare blood vessels disorder called thrombotic microangiopathy which can affect some of your organs in your body such as your kidneys and can be life-threatening

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.